viskey98/jekyll-now/about.md

 I like the concept of cyber-security in today's cyber-world and believe, `Information is power!`

-In the free time I usually watch Korean TV series, a lot of K-pop <3 Or play PC games like: Battlefield 1 and CS:GO
+In the free time I watch Korean TV series and a lot of K-pop <3 Or play PC games like: Battlefield 1 and CS:GO

-Click on any of the footers below (mail, insta etc) to contact me :)